farhiongit/message-in-the-bottle/README.md

 For this purpose, an optional argument *capacity* can be passed at creation of a message queue.

 - A *capacity* set to a positive integer defines a buffered queue of fixed and limited capacity.
+    This configuration relaxes the synchronization between threads.

-    This could be used to manage tokens: *capacity* is then the number of available tokens.
+    This could also be used to manage tokens: *capacity* is then the number of available tokens.
     Call `BOTTLE_TRY_FILL` to request a token, and call `BOTTLE_TRY_DRAIN` to release a token.
     The bottle is then used as a container of controlled capacity.
     `BOTTLE_CLOSE` need not be used in this case.
+    There is such an example below.

 - A *capacity* set to `UNBUFFERED` or 1 defines an unbuffered queue (default, suitable for most purposes.)

 - A *capacity* set to `UNLIMITED` or 0 defines a queue of infinite capacity.
+  This configuration allows easy communication between producers and consumers without any constraints on synchronization.
-  This configuration allocates and desallocates capacity dynamically as needed.
+  It allocates and desallocates capacity dynamically as needed for messages in the pipe between producers and consumers.
   It is therefore slower than an `UNBUFFERED` queue or a queue with fixed capacity.
   It should be used with care as it could exhaust memory if the producer rate exceeds dramatically the consumer rate.